 Dr. Ahmed Moustafa is an associate professor in Cognitive and Behavioural Neuroscience at Marcs Institute for Brain, Behaviour, and Development & School of Social Sciences and Psychology, Western Sydney University.
 Ahmed is trained in computer science, psychology, neuroscience, and cognitive science.
 His early training took place at Cairo University in mathematics and computer science.
 Before joining Western Sydney University as a lab director, Ahmed spent 11 years in America studying psychology and neuroscience.
 Ahmed conducts research on computational and neuropsychological studies of addiction, schizophrenia, Parkinson’s disease, PTSD, and depression.
 He has published over 150 papers in high-ranking journals including Science, PNAS, Journal of Neuroscience, Brain, Neuroscience and Biobehavioral Reviews, Nature (Parkinson’s disease), Neuron, among others.
 Ahmed has recently published two books: (a) Computational models of brain and behavior, which provides a comprehensive overview of recent advances in the field of computational neuroscience, and (b) Computational Neuroscience Models of the Basal Ganglia, which provides several models of the basal ganglia.

-Marcs Institute for Brain and Behaviour, School of Social Sciences and Psychology, Western Sydney University, Penrith, Australia
+Marcs Institute for Brain, Behaviour & Development and School of Psychology, Western Sydney University, Australia